 I extend this script to include multiple keyboards on my laptop.

-Currently Evdoublebind only reads from one input device leading to program being ignorant of mouse input.
-Thus when modifier key is used mouse input when key is released the tap overload is inserted which can be annoying when using graphical software.
-There is 3 solutions I can think of:
+Currently Evdoublebind only reads from one input device, making the program unaware of mouse input.
+Thus, when a modifier key is used, mouse input occurring before the key is released can cause the tap overload to be inserted when the key is released, which can be annoying in graphical software.
+There are three solutions I can think of:

-Overall I think a more feature-rich but bloated version should be created: utilizing libevdev to be more compliant with evdev; returning to the virtual keyboard method but stilling utilize a secondary map to avoid the collision bug3 to avoid the fundamental but in-practice non-hindrance concurrency bug, polling on multiple inputs and tracking the time to make Evdoublebind be able to make smarter decisions.
-The increased latency introduced by these changes may be non-existent making the increased complexity the only trade off to produce something truly polished.
+Overall, I think a more feature-rich (but bloated) version should be created: utilizing libevdev for better compliance with evdev; returning to the virtual keyboard method while still using a secondary map to avoid the collision bug3; polling multiple inputs; and tracking timing to make Evdoublebind able to make smarter decisions.
+The increased latency introduced by these changes may be negligible, making the increased complexity the only trade-off to produce something truly polished.

 > musl-gcc -static -O3 -flto -Wl,-z,noseparate-code src/evdoublebind.c;\